ccaglak/phptools.nvim/readme.md

 ## Basic Usage

--   `:PhpMethod` generates undefined method in class
+-   `:PhpMethod` ex: $router->resolve(); generates undefined method in class
--   `:PhpClass` generates the undefined class, trait, interface with with proper namespace also creates namespace for the current file
+-   `:PhpClass`  ex: new Router(); generates the undefined class, trait, interface with with proper namespace also creates namespace for the current file
 -   `:PhpScripts` runs composer scripts
 -   `:PhpNamespace` generates namespace for the file